-- TO: Parents, Teachers and School Employees - FROM: Mitchell McCollough, Director of Maintenance - DATE: August, 2020 thru May 2021 - RE: Asbestos Surveillance of All Schools Building
+TO: Parents, Teachers and School Employees FROM: Clayton Botley, Director of Maintenance

+DATE: August, 2019 thru May 2020

+RE: Asbestos Surveillance of All Schools Building

-As part of an annual notification, we are informing all persons of their option of reviewing the Asbestos Management Plan, which would include documentation of any changes of asbestos-containing materials in these schools.
+As part of an annual notification, we are informing all persons of their option of reviewing the Asbestos Management Plan, which would include documentation of any changes of asbestos containing materials in these schools.

-To provide continuing management of the asbestos in our schools, all asbestos-containing materials (ACM) are inspected every six months by an Engineering Firm from Jackson, MS any changes in the (ACM) are being recorded in a surveillance report as part of the Management Plan.
+To provide continuing management of the asbestos in our schools, all asbestos containing materials (ACM) are inspected every six months by an Engineering Firm from Jackson, MS any changes in the (ACM) are being recorded in a surveillance report as part of the Management Plan.

-The three-year re-inspection of our school building has been performed as required, a copy of the re-inspection has been filed with the State Department of Education.
+The three year re-inspection of our schools building has been performed as required, a copy of the re-inspection has been filed with the State Department of Education.

 A copy of the surveillance and re-inspection reports, along with a copy of the Management Plan, is located in the Principal's Office at each school.
-In addition, a copy of all Management Plans for the district is maintained in the LEA Asbestos Designee's Office located at 412 Main Street, Greenville, MS.
+In addition, a copy of all Management Plans for the district is maintained in the Lea Asbestos Designee's Office located at 412 Main Street, Greenville, MS.